Lauta-dev/website-screenshot-capture-action/README.md

 | url        | string    |
 | pages_file | YAML file |

+> [!NOTE]
->[!INFO] By default, the program will try to load the YAML file.
+> By default, the program will try to load the YAML file.
 If not found, it will load url and name.

 ### Optional inputs